codio/knowledge/source/instructors/setupcourses/export-course-data.rst

 ..
 Note:: You can also export individual assignment data if you do not need or require data for all the assignments in your course.
 See :ref:`Export assignment data <export-assignment>`

+..
+Note:: Students inactive for more than 90 days will not have their course data available for export.
+See :ref:`Remove inactive students <remove-inactive-students>`

 .. _export-studentcourse-data:

 Export Student Data for the Course